P10. Oxygen therapy

 In patients who qualify for long-term oxygen therapy (LTOT), ambulatory oxygen therapy can be used in order to maximize usage achieve an average usage of 18 hours day (Nocturnal Oxygen Therapy Trial Group 1980.

 In patients who do NOT quality for LTOT, available evidence does not allow any firm conclusions to be made about the use of long-term intermittent ambulatory domiciliary oxygen therapy in patients with COPD who do not meet the criteria for LTOT.
 This conclusion is based on a Cochrane Review comprising four studies (total of 331 patients) (Ameer 2014) who received oxygen or air (blinded) for between two and 12 weeks in the home setting.
 This review found no significant difference in exercise tolerance or mortality in those receiving supplemental oxygen compared to breathing air supplied by a cylinder.
-Although statistically significant benefits favouring oxygen were found in HRQoL (dyspnoea and fatigue domains of the Chronic Respiratory Disease Questionnaire) the improvements did not reach the threshold for clinical significance.
+Although statistically significant benefits favouring oxygen were found in HRQoL (dyspnoea and fatigue domains of the Chronic Respiratory Disease Questionnaire (CRQ)) the improvements did not reach the threshold for clinical significance.
 A clinically significant reduction in end exercise dyspnoea favouring oxygen was found in two studies [evidence level I].

 Ambulatory oxygen should not be routinely offered to patients who are not eligible for LTOT.
 However, the use of short-term intermittent oxygen therapy may be considered for: